 For high blood pressure

-If you have a high systolic blood pressure, your doctor may watch it closely.
+If you have high blood pressure, your doctor may watch it closely.
 This is because it’s a risk factor for heart disease.

-Prehypertension is a condition that puts you at risk for hypertension.
-If you have it, your doctor may suggest lifestyle changes.
-Lifestyle changes such as eating a heart-healthy diet and exercising regularly may help bring your blood pressure numbers down.
+Elevated blood pressure is a condition that puts you at risk for hypertension.
+If you have it, your doctor may suggest lifestyle changes such as eating a heart-healthy diet, cutting back on alcohol, and exercising regularly.
+These may help bring your blood pressure numbers down.
 You may not need prescription drugs.

-Stage two hypertension may require treatment with lifestyle changes and a combination of medications.
+Stage 2 hypertension may require treatment with lifestyle changes and a combination of medications.

 For low blood pressure

 Low blood pressure needs a different treatment approach.
 Your doctor may not treat it at all if you don’t have symptoms.

 Low blood pressure is often caused by another health condition, such as a thyroid problem, medication side effects, dehydration, diabetes, or bleeding.
 Your doctor will likely treat that condition first.

 If it’s unclear why your blood pressure is low, treatment options may include: